canvas-medical/documentation/collections/_documentation/medication-history.md

 For technical users who need more information about the database tables, here is a summary of the relevant tables:
 - **MedicationHistoryResponse**: This table records each response received from Surescripts.
 Each row in this table represents a unique response from Surescripts for a specific patient.
 For instance, if two requests are made on different dates and Surescripts sends responses for each, there will be two separate rows in this table, one for each response date.
 - **MedicationHistoryMedication**: This table stores specific medication data from the Surescripts responses.
 Each row is an instance of a fill event for a given patient.
 However please note that this table is pruned with every Surescripts response.
 Specifically, every time a new response is received, all rows in this table for the given patient and date range and overwritten.
 Therefore this table will always include the most up to date medication history information for all patients.
 As an example, if a fill was reversed and medication history is requested again, that fill would no longer appear in this table.
 - **MedicationHistoryMedicationCoding**: this table contains coding information for each medication in the above table.
-This is amost always NDC code.
+This is almost always NDC code.

 Important notes regarding the tables:
 - **No Unique IDs for Fills**: Surescripts does not provide unique IDs for fill events, so it is not possible to map fill events uniquely from request to request.